zxcvbnius/slate/source/index.md

-> If you want to send your file , just call this API:
+> If you want to send a file, just call this API:

 ```java